lenka783/hello-next/README.md

-# Next.js Drum Machine
+# Next Server Side Rendering Gotchas

-This repo is meant to be used as part of an exercise in [The Joy of React](https://www.joyofreact.com/).
+This repo is meant to be used as part of a lesson in [The Joy of React](https://www.joyofreact.com/).

 ## Running a development server